SDA-SE/sda-dropwizard-commons/sda-commons-server-kafka/README.md

 **Bootstrap**

+The bundle got recently enhanced to allow more control and flexibility how kafka messages are consumed and which commit strategy is used.
+How to use the old and now deprecated `Kafkakbundle::registerMessageHandler` approach is docmented [here](docs/deperecated.md).

 The bundle should be added as field to the application since it provides methods for the creation of `MessageProducer` and `MessageListener`.
-The Builders for `MessageHandlerRegistration` and `ProducerRegistration` supports the user in the creation of these complex configurable objects.
+The Builders for `MessageListenerRegistration` and `ProducerRegistration` supports the user in the creation of these complex configurable objects.

 ```
 public class DemoApplication {